-Ralph Shortey Charged: Oklahoma Senator Caught With Teen In Motel, Police Say
+Ralph Shortey Child Prostitution Charges: Oklahoma Senator Caught With Teen

 The Associated Press reported that Moore Police released a “heavily redacted report” that revealed that an adult male and a juvenile boy had been found in a motel room together on March 9.
 However, the names of both occupants were among the redacted material.

 Police said they had gone to the motel in response to a tip from the teen’s father, who informed them, according to Lisa Monahan of KWTV in Oklahoma City (via Crimesiders), that his son had a history of drug use and soliciting sex on Craigslist.
-KFOR reported that officers, as they approached the room of the Super 8 motel they had been directed to, detected a “strong odor of raw marijuana” emanating from the room.
+KFOR reported that officers, as they approached the room of the Super 8 motel they had been directed toward, detected a “strong odor of raw marijuana” emanating from the room.

-Upon entering the motel room, Moore Police reportedly discovered the two males.
+Upon entering the motel room, Moore Police discovered the two males.
 A quick search in backpacks uncovered an open box of condoms and lotion.
 When asked what he was doing in the room, the older male told police “he was just there to hang out with his friend,” according to the police report.

 The adult male was later identified as State Senator Ralph Shortey.
 The juvenile was found to be 17 years old.

-The investigation found sexually explicit online dialogue on the teen’s tablet, including instances where Shortey allegedly referred to the teen as “baby boy” and offered cash in exchange for “sexual stuff.”
+The investigation found sexually explicit online dialogue on the teen’s tablet, including instances where Shortey referred to the teen as “baby boy” and offered cash in exchange for “sexual stuff.”

 Despite the redactions in the police report, there was one portion where the teen seemed to tell his girlfriend prior to the alleged rendezvous with Shortey that “he was going to get paid tonight.”